vitortomic/event-publisher/prompts.md

 next step is to implement the message model and table. use the outbox pattern when sending the messages to kafka, ensuring a retry logic to send unsent messages in case there is some crash or failiure

+create functional test for dao queries using testcontainers, make sure to configure mvn so that functional tests are skipped on maven install and test.